spinnaker/spinnaker.github.io/guides/developer/provider-setups/aws-dev-setup.md

 If you get this exception when running `hal deploy apply`, check that you don't already have an instance of that microservice currently running (perhaps as root or another user).
 Check that the [spinnaker microservice ports](https://www.spinnaker.io/reference/architecture/#port-mappings) are not already in use.

-The following would be an example of how to debug this exception for clouddriver (port 7002):
+The following would be an example of how to debug this exception for Clouddriver (port 7002):
 * Check if the port for the given microservice is in use, and make a note of the process id (pid) that is using it.
-For instance for clouddriver, you would do the following:
+For instance for Clouddriver, you would do the following:
 ```
 sudo netstat -plnt | grep {port}
 # For CloudDriver